Helping millions of people navigate the world of technology.

 Create Desktop Shortcut for CTF Loader File

 Step 4: Press the Windows key + R to open the Run command again.
-Type in shell:startup and press Enter.
+Type shell:startup and press Enter.

 Step 5: Drag and drop the ctfmon.exe – Shortcut from your desktop to the startup folder.